Scania: gearing up for a sustainable future

 In order to keep track of pirated copies and other infringements of intellectual property rights, Scania continuously monitors, analyses and evaluates its competitors continuously.

 - One method we at Scania use, is to buy in competitors' vehicles to learn from them.
-We usually take the opportunity to, among other things, have our engine and gear experts look at these vehicles to detect possible infringements of our patents.
-The reason why we choose to keep an extra eye on that technology, is that the engine and gears are areas where we are traditionally at the forefront of technology and have strong position in intellectual property rights, explains Christer.
+We usually let our engine and gear experts look at these vehicles to detect possible infringements of our patents.
+We keep an eye on that technology because there we have a strong position in intellectual property rights, explains Christer.

 Scania also has a group called the IP Task Force.
 It consists of people from the IP and marketing departments.
 One of their tasks is to regularly visit trade fairs around the world to find and intervene against infringements of Scania's intellectual property rights.

-- A current example is a trade fair in São Paolo where we participated recently, and where the IP Task Force found infringements, where we managed to shut down the infringing activities, says Christer.
+- A current example is a trade fair in São Paolo where we participated recently.
+The IP Task Force found infringement and we managed to shut down the infringing activities, says Christer.

 How Scania chooses to act when they find an infringement depends, among other things, on which intellectual property right is involved.

 - When we find an infringement of one of our patents, the first thing we do is send a warning letter.
 It usually ends with us licensing out our patent.
-If it is an infringement of one of our trademarks or design protections, we are more restrictive and request, sometimes with the help of the legal system, that the infringer terminates their business immediately.
+If it is an infringement of our trademarks or design protections, we are more restrictive.
+We request, sometimes with the help of the legal system, that the infringer terminates their business immediately.
 It is usually quite effective.
-Sometimes the business pops up again, but then you have to make it difficult for them to continue running it, says Christer Falk, head of IP at Scania.
+Sometimes the business pops up again.
+Then you have to make it difficult for them to continue running it, says Christer Falk, head of IP at Scania.

 Christer's tips for how you, who work at a company, set up a good intellectual property strategy